Yossri78/MobileAutomationTask/README.md

   Report will be found in the following path "test-output/SparkReport/ExtendPDF.pdf" and it will be generated after each run

  💢Tools used:
-    - AVD Android Studio
+  - Android Studio
   - Appium Inspector